-GHA will perform Housing Quality Standard (HQS) inspections on units under a HAP contract no less often than every 24 months following the initial inspection and lease effective date.
-GHA may perform the HQS inspection annually for units that have a history of HQS deficiencies; special inspections or; emergency inspections.
+GHA will perform housing inspections on units under a HAP contract no less often than every 24 months following the initial inspection and lease effective date.
+GHA may perform the housing inspection annually for units that have a history of inspection deficiencies; special inspections or; emergency inspections.